 Some kids learn to read as Mom or Dad’s finger slides along below the words of their picture books.
 Some will learn with any good reading program.
-Others, like one of mine, need a program based on Sam Orton and Lillian Gillingham’s methods (“Orton-Gillingham,” aka Multisensory Structured Language, or MSL).
+Others, like one of mine, need a program based on Sam Orton and Anna Gillingham’s methods (“Orton-Gillingham,” aka Multisensory Structured Language, or MSL).
 And some need to be tutored by someone with years of specific training in teaching dyslexics.

 I’m often asked for help choosing a reading program, and I wrote a long chapter about this in Homeschooling Your Struggling Learner.
 Here I share a few highlights.

 The International Dyslexia Association (IDA) has some good articles on understanding different kinds of reading programs.
 They warn us to beware: anyone can say their approach in “multisensory” or “Orton-Gillingham-based” or “brain-based.”

 Unlike the vague claims of some websites, the IDA thoughtfully evaluates some reading programs and recommends a few.
 (Note: between writing and posting this article, IDA has taken down the list, probably to update it.
 So if that link doesn’t work it is still available here.
 I am not endorsing this other site, just the IDA publication there.)
 Their list is not complete, and I know they are working with at least one program to help it meet their criteria for MSL.

 Lots of helpful Fact Sheets from IDA are here.
 I’m happy to see their position paper on homeschooling.
 Some in IDA in my areas are promoting homeschooling and collaborating with local homeschoolers.